JackBilbo/lxn-discus/README.md

   - "Readability Mode" can be activated here to get some bigger readouts (and less data fields)
   - toggle liftdot-trail on the map
   - Visual stall warning.
 If activated, the screen will flash red when the aircraft is close to a stall.
-- Bugs: An experimental feature to control arrival height calculations.
-In real life gliders dead insects on the wing's leading edge will deteriorate glide perfomance.
-Therefore a "bug factor" can be used in arrival height calculations.
-While you won't kill any simulated insects on your simulated wings, you can still use this factor to account for inaccuracies in the flight model or inefficiencies of the pilot.
-If you find you are constantly arriving lower than the predicted altitude try flying with a lower "bugs" value.
-This value is not persistent between sessions, because we all know, that you are cleaning your wings after each flight.
-Values can range from 0 to 100, default is 100 - completely clean, shiny wings.
-To point that out again: this setting does NOT affect your gliders performance in any way.
-ONLY the calculated arrival height.
+  - Wind Indicator hide or show
+  - Course Pointer Arrow - if on shows an arrow on top of the map indicating the direction you need to turn to fly towards you current nav target (waypoint or airport).
+As an indicator for larger deviations a small chevron is added to the arrow for every 30 degrees
+  - Auto MacCready: uses data from the thermalling help page to update you MacCready setting after every thermal.
+Adds half of the difference between MC setting and average climb in the last thermal to your setting.
+Example: you start with MC 0 and find average climb of 2m/s in your first thermal.
+After exiting the thermal AutoMC will set MC=1.
+Fly another thermal of 2m/s, the difference is 1, 0.5 added to a total of MC=1.5.
+You can always cahnge the setting manually with the to right rotary button regardless of AutoMC setting.

-All config settings apart from bugs and ballast are persistent between sessions.
-Just make sure to click "close" after making any changes.
+All config settings apart from ballast are persistent between sessions.
+Just make sure to click "close & save" after making any changes.

 <h2>Some more Details</h2>